 The proposed payload is composed of the following instruments:

 - a radar altimeter, developed by ESA, based on the Sentinel-3 SARL instrument, but with a design adopted to allow the interleaved mode combining the SAR and the LRM modes;

-- AMR-C Microwave radiometer, provided by NOAA;
+- AMR-C Microwave radiometer, provided by NASA;

 - GNSS Precise Orbit Determination (POD) Receiver, developed by ESA and derived from the GNSS Receiver on Sentinel-3;